 8-14 years old

-What plans to you have with your friends this week?
+- What plans do you have with your friends this week?

 Twelve Minute Manual